YonatanKof/YonatanKof/README.md

 ## Hi there 👋

-I’m _Yonatan Ben Knaan_, a graphic designer, friend, lover, family man, an alright dude, and a mismatched persona from _Tel Aviv_, the cultural capital of the flaming Middle East.
+I’m _Yonatan Ben Knaan_, a graphic designer, friend, lover, family man, alright dude, and a mismatched persona from _Tel Aviv_, the cultural capital of the flaming Middle East.

 <!--